lizkavalski/liz_book_app/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
-The site will be using JS server, express, ejs, cors,pg, and superagant.
+The site will be using JS server, express, ejs,pg, and superagant.

 ## Change Log
 02-26-2019 10:25am Proof of life
 02-26-2019 10:35am a form add to index.ejs
-01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.
+02-27-2019 9:30am Now shows search results

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->
 ```
+LAB 11 FEATURES
 Number and name of feature:_1.
 As a user, I want my application to load quickly so that I have an enjoyable experience__

 Estimate of time needed to complete: _1hr 30 mins____